-The average cost of buying a car in 2016 was $33,845, according to Kelly Blue Book, making a vehicle one of the biggest purchases you are ever likely to make.
+The average cost of buying a car is about $33,200, according to Kelly Blue Book, making a vehicle one of the biggest purchases you are ever likely to make.
 Not only will it likely cost you a bundle to get a new car, but the buying process isn’t always enjoyable.

 Buyers want to get cheap cars, but they hate dealing with car salesmen, according to a study by Nationwide.
 In fact, more buyers cite dealer negotiations at car lots as the most dreaded part of the entire experience.
 That might be because buyers are unsure of what to say.
 Saying the wrong thing could give the dealer the upper hand, which could result in you spending too much and walking away with buyer’s remorse.

 Your wallet is counting on you to know what you shouldn’t say when you go to buy a car.
 Keep reading for five things you should never say to a car dealer.

 'I love this car.'